Old Poetics for New Poets|

 |Course Format: Lecture / Discussion||Grading Mode: Graded|

 ||Fulfills a Major Requirement for: (ENGL)(ENGL-Literature)

 ||Past Enrollment Probability: 90% or above

 |Major Readings: Wesleyan RJ Julia Bookstore

-Poetry by John Donne, George Herbert, Abraham Cowley, John Milton, Anne Finch, Andrew Marvell, Mary Wortley Montagu, Alexander Pope, John Gay, James Thomson, Thomas Gray, Phyllis Wheatley, Charlotte Smith, and others, as well as critical/historical essays on these poems, theoretical readings in poetics, and works by contemporary poets that this poetry has inspired.
+Poetry by John Donne, Abraham Cowley, John Milton, Andrew Marvell, Mary Wortley Montagu, Alexander Pope, John Gay, James Thomson, Thomas Gray, Edward Young, William Cowper, Charlotte Smith, and others, as well as critical/historical essays on these poems and theoretical readings in poetics.

 Two analytical papers and frequent creative imitation assignments.